Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Related Works

-First-order optimizers, such as Gradient Descent (GD), Momentum, Adagrad \cite{Adagrad}, are fundamental in many areas like computer vision, natural languagle processing (NLP).
-Among them, Adam \cite{Adam} plays a dominant role due to its fast convergence and is often chosen for training and fine-tuning LLMs.
-AdamW \cite{adamw} improves upon Adam by adding the weight decay to alleviate overfitting.
+\textbf{First-Order adaptive optimizer used in fine-tuning LLMs}~~~~Optimization methods have consistently been a popular research domain.
+Adaptive first-order optimizer, such as Gradient Descent (GD), Momentum, Adagrad \citep{Adagrad}, are fundamental in many areas like computer vision, natural languagle processing (NLP).
+Among them, Adam \citep{Adam} plays a dominant role due to its fast convergence and is often chosen for training and fine-tuning LLMs.
+AdamW \citep{adamw} improves upon Adam by adding the weight decay to alleviate overfitting.
+But both of them requires lots of memory cost due to the backpropagation process.
+This issue has become increasingly critical as the number of LLM parameters skyrockets.